protocol-1903/piecewise-undergrounds/README.md

 Probably won't be compatible with most mods that add unique pipes/pipe mechanics, if something breaks, let me know.

 Due to implementation limitations, underground pipes can't be mixed (where an underground of one type connects to an underground of another type).
 This is not an issue and will not be fixed.
 However, variations of the same type (like those added by [Pipes Plus](https://mods.factorio.com/mod/pipe_plus)) can be supported, but are not implicitly supported by default.

+## Known issues:
+- When placing pipe to grounds, they will not automatically rotate to the other direction after placing one down.
+As far as I know there is no way to implement that in scripting.
+- (Related to previous issue) When drag-placing pipe to grounds, it will continually place them in a line.
+I again don't think this is fixable via script.

 ## Known compatibility:
 - Pymods